-2) Minikernel Profiling for Compute-Intensive Kernels: While kernel profile caching helps iterative applications, noniterative applications still incur profiling overhead, a situation that is especially true for compute-intensive kernels.
+Although kernel profile caching helps iterative applications, noniterative applications still incur profiling overhead, a situation that is especially true for compute-intensive kernels.
 To select the best device, we need to know only the kernel's relative performances and not necessarily the absolute kernel performances.
-Therefore, we create a technique called minikernel profiling, which is conceptually similar to our miniemulation technique [19], where we run just a single workgroup of the kernel on each participating device and collect the relative performances in the kernel profiles.
-Our approach dramatically reduces runtime overhead, as discussed in Section VI.
+Therefore, we create a technique called minikernel profiling, which is conceptually similar to our miniemulation technique [20], where we run just a single workgroup of the kernel on each participating device and collect the relative performances in the kernel profiles.
+Our approach dramatically reduces runtime overhead, as discussed in Section 6.
 The minikernel profiling approach is best suited for those kernels whose workgroups often exhibit similar behavior and share similar runtime statistics, a situation typical of data-parallel workloads.
-Minikernel profiling is enabled by using the SCHED_COMPUTE_BOUND flag.
+Minikernel profiling is enabled by using the SCHED\COMPUTE\BOUND flag.
 However, users who want more profiling accuracy for the given workload can simply ignore the flag to enable full kernel profiling, but with some runtime overhead.